greysondn/hknightmaren/readme.md

 Directions
 ==========

-Look mate, we're just figring it out.
+Look mate, we're just figuring it out.
 We managed this nonsense via a pipenv, so that'll probably help, reckon.

 Meant to be run direct from folder on clone, inside its pipenv.